hifoomin/StageAesthetic/README.md

 # SHOUTOUTS
 - Everyone who provided variant ideas (HIFU, FMRadio11, Jaysian, HeyImNoob).
 Having existing content to work with is significantly easier even if it's just basic color ideas

+# 0.5.0 Patch Notes
+- Networked the mod
+- - Everyone must have the same config in order for this to work properly!
+- Small bugfixes
+- Small optimizations

 # 0.4.0 Patch Notes
 - Tweaked Commencement lighting